 All ICC members are required to undertake Continuing Professional Development as a condition of their registration body.

-We welcome enquiries from colleagues who work in London or who would be able to work from one of our two city-based consulting rooms.
-In the first instance you are asked to phone our Membership Secretary, Hella Ehlers, on 020 7278 2212 or email her.
+We welcome enquiries from colleagues who work in London or who would be able to work from our Bethnal Green consulting room.
+In the first instance you are asked to contact our ICC Administrator, by email.

-Applicants must be fully qualified psychoanalytic or Jungian analytic psychotherapists and be registered with either the British Psychoanalytic Council (BPC) or the Council for Psychoanalysis and Jungian Analysis (CPJA) section of the United Kingdom Council for Psychotherapy (UKCP).
+Applicants must be fully qualified psychoanalytic, Jungian analytic psychotherapists or psychodynamic therapists and be registered with either the British Psychoanalytic Council (BPC) or the Council for Psychoanalysis and Jungian Analysis (CPJA) section of the United Kingdom Council for Psychotherapy (UKCP).

-Applicants should contact the Membership Secretary and provide a CV and the names of two referees, who should be able to comment on their clinical skills.
+The Administrator will then put you in touch with the Membership Secretary and you will need to provide a CV and the names of two referees, who should be able to comment on your clinical skills.
 The next stage is a formal interview with two senior members of ICC and sometimes a second interview.
-The final decision on admission is taken by the Council of the ICC.
+The interviewers provide a report to the clinical committee and they make a recommendation for the ICC Council to approve.

 New members sign a Membership Agreement and are expected to maintain professional indemnity insurance and registration with either the British Psychotherapy Council (BPC) or United Kingdom Council for Psychotherapy (UKCP).
 Members must also provide a professional will identifying two clinical trustees.
 An annual subscription is payable in September.

-Members undertake to maintain a proportion of low-fee patients in their ICC case load, to join ICC working parties or committees, and to attend our regular Professional Development Events.
+Members undertake to maintain two low-fee patients in their ICC case load, to join ICC working parties or committees, and to attend our regular Clinical Forums.